Skip to main content

 What is Salary Management?

-Salary management (or payroll management) refers to the set of operations that allow for calculating, declaring, and disbursing remuneration owed to employees while complying with legal and contractual obligations.
+Salary management (or payroll management) refers to the set of operations that make it possible to calculate, declare, and pay the remuneration owed to employees, while respecting legal and agreed obligations.
 It encompasses:

-• Calculation of gross salary (working hours, bonuses, overtime, benefits in kind)
+• Calculation of gross salary (working time, bonuses, overtime hours, benefits in kind)

-• Application of employer and employee social security contributions
+• Application of employer and employee social contributions

 • Monthly Nominative Social Declaration (DSN)

-• Salary transfers and payment of contributions to social organizations
+• Payment of salaries and settlement of contributions to social organizations

 • Archiving of payroll documents for the legally required duration

-In France, the legal minimum wage is set by the SMIC (Minimum Interprofessional Growth Wage), revalued each year.
+In France, the statutory minimum wage is set by the SMIC (Statutory Minimum Interprofessional Growth Wage), revalued each year.
 As of November 1, 2024, it reached €1,801.80 gross per month for 35 hours per week, or €11.88 per hour.
 Revaluations in 2025 and 2026 follow this same legal indexation mechanism.

 Payroll management mobilizes several stakeholders:

-• The HR or Payroll Department: responsible for calculation and production of pay slips
+• The HR or Payroll Department: responsible for calculating and producing payslips

 • Accounting: integration of payroll entries into the general ledger

-• Social Organizations: URSSAF, pension funds (AGIRC-ARRCO), insurance and mutual aid organizations
+• Social Organizations: URSSAF, pension funds (AGIRC-ARRCO), insurance and mutual organizations

-• Tax Administration: withholding at source (PAS) since 2019
+• Tax Administration: source withholding (PAS) since 2019

 ---